-You won't pay any fees if you borrow £10 or less using an Unplanned Overdraft, but you will still be charged interest on the whole amount.
+You won't pay any fees or interest if you borrow £10 or less using an Unplanned Overdraft.

 If you borrow more than the £10 buffer, you will pay:

 The daily Unplanned Overdraft fees vary depending on the amount you borrow.
 The fees are: